Kenya Moore Relives Phaedra Parks And Apollo Nida Drama: No Forgiveness Needed

 Kenya Moore has tried to stay cordial with most of her Real Housewives of Atlanta co-stars this season.
-On Sunday’s episode, she even played tennis with Phaedra Parks and it sounded like they had put their issues behind them.
+On Sunday’s episode, she even played tennis with Phaedra Parks, and it sounded like they had put their issues behind them.
 At least that’s what Moore thought, so she decided to plan a surprise divorce party for Parks and Cynthia Bailey, as both of them were getting divorced around the same time.
 While both ladies thought that celebrating the end of a marriage was wrong, Cynthia went along with it.

-According to a new Bravo report, Kenya Moore is now speaking out about what she thought when Parks lied to her about not feeling well, just so she could skip out on the party.
+According to a new Bravo report, Kenya Moore is now speaking out about what she thought when Parks lied to her about not feeling well so that she could skip out on the party.
 As it turns out, Phaedra’s feelings about the divorce party were deep.
 Rather than merely talking to her friend and saying that she didn’t like the concept, Parks brought up the fact that Kenya Moore had once texted Apollo Nida.

 My reaction when @tysoncbeckford said we dated ???????? … the gag is we never did but he said he gave me his number but I never called… I'm looking side eye at myself…Brother is looking fine for 46.
 Love him! #rhoa @bravoandy @bravotv #wwhl #KenyaMoore #tysonbeckford